Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Every detail that Christ accomplished to restore our relationship is resident within the particulars of the wilderness tabernacle.

-This teaching concerns the three spaces and furnishings of the Tabernacle, along with their order and significance concerning Christ's fulfillment in God's salvation plan.
+This teaching concerns the Tabernacle's three spaces and furnishings, along with their order and significance concerning Christ's fulfillment in God's salvation plan.

 The Three Spaces and Their Furnishings